 Great export speeds | |

-Pricing: Free, Premium starts at Rs 440/month
+Pricing: Free, Pro starts Rs 250/month

 And those were some of the best video editors on Android and iOS.
-Some of the honourable mentions include YouTube Create which is a fairly good editor from Google, CapCut which unfortunately isn't available in India and Videoleap.
+Some of the honourable mentions include YouTube Create, which is a fairly good editor from Google, CapCut, which unfortunately isn't available in India and Videoleap.

-As we wrap this up, there's no one size fits all when it comes to video editors.
+As we wrap this up, there's no one-size-fits-all when it comes to video editors.
 If you're a beginner, Edits by Instagram, VN video editor and Adobe Premiere Rush are all great beginner-friendly video editors.
 However, if you know a fair bit about video editing, LumaFusion and KineMaster are excellent for professionals and intermediate editors alike.